-There were a number of legal proceedings outstanding against the Group as at 30 June 2009 totalling TL 268 (31 December 2008 - TL 268).
+There were a number of legal proceedings outstanding against the Group as at 30 September 2009 totalling TL 466 (31 December 2008 - TL 268) of which TL 68 provision has been made.
 This mainly includes matters relating to claimed interest losses.
 No provision has been made as professional advice indicates that it is unlikely that any significant loss will arise.